-Some weeks ago, Fox invited some scribes over to the Little Theatre to see preview footage of Guillermo del Toro-produced 3D animated/action adventure comedy/romance "The Book of Life," which comes out October 17, just before Halloween.
-Now they've released the trailer, below.
+Guillermo del Toro-produced 3D animated/action adventure comedy/romance "The Book of Life" comes out October 17, just before Halloween.
+(See the trailer, below.)

-Smartly, they're backing workaholic Del Toro's latest production, which will play like gangbusters to the under-served Hispanic audience, the fastest-growing moviegoer demo--as well as everyone else.
+Workaholic Del Toro's latest production will play like gangbusters to the under-served Hispanic audience, the fastest-growing moviegoer demo--as well as everyone else.
 Del Toro likes to take on talented young filmmakers like Spanish filmmaker Juan Antonio Bayona, who followed up smart-house horror thriller "The Orphanage" with English-language tsunami drama "The Impossible" and TV's horrific "Penny Dreadful" and is now prepping "World War Z 2."

-This time the young filmmaker is Mexico City-born Cal Arts grad Jorge Gutierrez, who 4 1/2 years ago pitched Del Toro his vision of a magical Mexican Orpheus and Eurydice folk myth using stop-motion animation and hand-made wooden puppets, in which a young bullfighter (Diego Luna) and and an heroic Captain Latin America (Channing Tatum) tustle over the same childhood love (Zoe Saldana).
+This time Del Toro's protege is Mexico City-born Cal Arts grad Jorge Gutierrez, who 4 1/2 years ago pitched Del Toro his vision of a magical Mexican Orpheus and Eurydice folk myth using stop-motion animation and hand-made wooden puppets, in which a young bullfighter (Diego Luna) and and an heroic Captain Latin America (Channing Tatum) tustle over the same childhood love (Zoe Saldana).

 "I saw purity and uniqueness," Del Toro told us.
 "I saw a world so unique and powerful that could embody the complexity of the culture he was trying to represent.
 The worst thing is when something looks like every other animated movie.
 The worst thing that is happening to film is that it will uniform itself into one flavor.
 This has an identity.
 It has the possibility of being universal because it is so particular.
 We're creating a dish with a world of flavor, with a delicious mole sauce, chile, chocolate, peanuts.
 Otherwise you end up with catsup."